SNPeek: Side-Channel Analysis for Privacy Applications on Confidential VMs: Framework

 \subsection{Trace Collection}

 \Cref{fig:overview} gives an overview of the side-channel trace collection in \FrameWorkName, which consists of a modified KVM module and a user-space controller, communicating through shared memory.
-Besides configuring trace collection runs (e.g., via number of traces, optimizations), the shared memory enables a developer to control the two key components of trace collection: \textit{temporal resolution} -- determining the frequency of side-channel event collection, and \textit{spatial resolution} -- the granularity of side-channels.
+Besides configuring trace collection runs (e.g., via number of traces, optimizations), the shared memory enables a developer to control the two key components of trace collection: \textit{temporal resolution} -- determining the frequency of side-channel event collection, and \textit{spatial resolution} -- the side-channels with different granularities.

 Nevertheless, in contrast to cryptographic targets, there are significant challenges in automating trace collection and analysis in privacy applications.
 This requires strategies to improve collection speed by ignoring uninteresting parts of the execution flow, mapping only relevant code pages, and supporting generic analysis through various attack primitives. \FrameWorkName achieves this through two \textit{key insights} during temporal and spatial resolution, which allow developing general and platform-specific optimization strategies.